What is the Purpose of One on One Meetings?

 One way to know if you’re exhibiting service leadership is if the people under you are growing and developing.

-One-on-one’s are as important for your growth as they are for your direct reports.
+One-on-one’s are as important for your growth as much as they are for your direct reports.
 You cannot grow as a manager unless you can drive people to achieve their best at their job.

 A good manager is known for the abilities her direct reports exhibit.